dallasread/lively-chat-support/readme.txt

 * **Surveys: [Buy Now for $40](http://www.livelychatsupport.com/buy-surveys)** - quick and unintrusive, surveys are a great way to learn more about your visitors (who love giving their input!).
 * **Cobrowsing: [Preorder for $129](http://livelychatsupport.com/pre-cobrowse)** - without installing anything, your visitors will be able to share their screen with you - safely and securely.

-= When is Cobrowsing available? =
-We're working on it... with enough pre-sales, we'll be able to release it this Summer 2014!

 = Lively isn't showing up on my site? =
 * Are you using a caching plugin?
 If so, clear the cache.
 * Is wp_footer() found anywhere in your theme's files?
 It should be in footer.php.